|

 risks and accept losses, make and honor commitments, be consistent

+and willing to learn constantly.
 The book closes with this thought.
 "We must raise the

 search for new leadership to a national priority.
 We desperately